apache/spark/TESTING.rst

   the DAG specified by its ID.
 This DAG should contain the actual DAG logic to execute.
 Make sure to define the DAG in ``providers/<SYSTEM_NAME>/example_dags``.
 These example DAGs are also used to take some snippets of code out of them when documentation is generated.
-So, having these DAGs runnable is a great way to make sure the documenation is describing a working example.
+So, having these DAGs runnable is a great way to make sure the documentation is describing a working example.
 Inside your test class/test method, simply use ``self.run_dag(<DAG_ID>,<DAG_FOLDER>)`` to run the DAG.
 Then, the system class will take care about running the DAG.
 Note that the DAG_FOLDER should be a subdirectory of the ``tests.test_utils.AIRFLOW_MAIN_FOLDER`` + ``providers/<SYSTEM_NAME>/example_dags``.